- Food and Cooking»

 - Divide dough into 2 pieces shaped into balls.
 Roll out each like thick pie dough, sprinkle with cinnamon sugar and roll up tightly.

 - Twist each into a rope, braid together, then spiral into the angel food pan.

 - Allow to rise for final time in the pan, then bake for an hour at 350 degrees.

 More eggs, less fat, and I love Oma's helpful tips.

-My grandmother's recipe has more shortening and is rolled rather than a soft batter cake.
+My grandmother's recipe has more shortening and is a rolled dough, rather than a soft batter cake.

-If you would like to try another variation, this is a simple one.
-If you get some of the old recipes you find that the amount of eggs and fat can seem more than what you are used to.
-I think many of the changes same about when sugar was not so dear, and converse the large amount of egg and fat became frowned upon.
+You may notice in some of the old recipes that the amount of eggs and fat can seem more than what you are used to.
+I think many of the changes came about when sugar was not so dear, and before the large amounts of egg and fat became frowned upon.